UltraMessaging/lbmct/README.md

 the receiver will normally be “deaf” to the non-CT Source.
 However, the [pre_delivery](doc/API.md#lbmct_config_tpre_delivery) option can be configured to force delivery of messages received from non-connected sources.
-The receiver will still attempt to connect to the source, but at least the messages from the source will be delivered.
+The receiver will still attempt (and fail, which will be logged) to connect to the source, but at least the messages from the non-CT Source will be delivered.

 * When Smart Source is added, the sender will need to be at least UM 6.10, although the Smart Source code could be conditionally compiled.